 SOLICITATION AND PETITIONS

-Solicitations or the collection of signatures on petitions are not allowed on the premises.
+Solicitations or the collection of signatures on petitions are not allowed on library premises.

 The Orono Public Library has a meeting room with seating for 35 in an auditorium style arrangement.
 The primary purpose of this meeting room is support for library functions, meetings, and programs.
 The meeting room may also be made available for use to members of the public.
 Organizations not affiliated with the Orono Public Library may use the meeting room only when all of the following conditions are met:

-The Library does not restrict the use of the meeting on the basis of the views of groups sponsoring meetings or individual participants in accordance with American Library Association standards.
-The Library does not endorse the views of groups who use the meeting room or individual participants.
-A group that has received permission to use the meeting room may publicize the location of its meeting but must state the sponsoring organization in printed or broadcast announcements.
+The Library does not restrict the use of the meeting room on the basis of the views of groups sponsoring meetings or individual participants, in accordance with American Library Association standards.
+The Library does not endorse the views of groups or individual participants who use the meeting room.
+A group that has received permission to use the meeting room may publicize the location of its meeting but must state the sponsoring organization in all announcements.

 DISPLAYS AND EXHIBITS

-The Library assumes no responsibility for the preservation or protection, and no liability for possible damage or theft of any item displayed or exhibited.
+The Library assumes no responsibility for the preservation or protection of, and no liability for possible damage or theft of, any item displayed or exhibited.
 All items placed in the Library are there at the owner's risk.